tencentyun/intlcloud-documents/yehe_doc/安全/BGP 高防包/DDoS 高防包（旧）/操作指南/防护配置/管理 DDoS 高级防护策略_intl_en.md

 **Policy Name**
 Enter a policy name containing 1–32 characters of any type.

-- **Blacklist/Whitelist**
+- **Blocklist/Allowlist**
- - If you need to set a blacklist, click **Add**, select **Blacklist**, enter IPs to block, and then click **OK**.
+ - If you need to set a blocklist, click **Add**, select **Blocklist**, enter IPs to block, and then click **OK**.
 Separate multiple IPs with carriage returns.
- - If you need to set a whitelist, click **Add**, select **Whitelist**, enter the IP to allow directly, and then click **OK**.
+ - If you need to set a allowlist, click **Add**, select **Allowlist**, enter the IP to allow directly, and then click **OK**.
 Separate multiple IPs with carriage returns.
->You can add up to 100 IPs for the blacklist and whitelist.
+>You can add up to 100 IPs for the blocklist and allowlist.
 The number of IPs to be added in batches cannot exceed the current available quota.

 - **Disabled Protocol**
   Select the protocol you want to disable.
 - **Disabled Port**
   Select a protocol and port type, and then enter the ports to be disabled.
 If you only need to disable one port in an entry, enter the same number for the starting and ending ports.
 Click **Add** under the list to add more entries.
 Protocols include TCP and UDP.
 Port types include destination port, source port, and destination/source port.
 - **Packet Filter Characteristic**
   Set conditions such as the protocol, port range, packet length, payload detection, offset, detection depth, and characteristic strings and configure the action to be taken for immediate effect.

  >
  >